-As a digital marketer one of the things that really bothers me in web design (Which I’ve also done for 20 years) is this…
+As a digital marketer one of the things that really bothers me in 20 years of web design is this…

 Every business-to-business website I’ve ever worked with has had a “contact us” page.
 If you have a product or service to sell, you naturally want to garner as many leads and enquiries as possible.
 So, by making it easy for people to get in touch, enquire and give you their details so that you can hopefully make a friendly, easy and profitable transaction is normal, right?